|Customer Service||1-(888)-301-2926 M-F 9am-5pm MSTemail@example.com|

 2-3 droppers full in water, 2-3 times a day as a tonic.

-Vitex berry (Vitex agnus-castus), Wild Yam root (Dioscorea villosa), Mugwort aerials (Artemisia vulgarus), Motherwort aerials (Leonurus cardiaca), Licorice root (Glycyrrhiza glabra), Black Cohosh root (Actaea racemosa), Burdock root (Articum lappa), Alfalfa leaf (Medicago sativa), Borage aerials (Borago officinalis), Lady's Mantle aerials (Alchemilla vulgaris, A. xanthochlora), Nettle leaf (Urtica dioica)
+Vitex berry (Vitex agnus-castus), Wild Yam root (Dioscorea villosa), Mugwort aerials (Artemisia vulgaris), Motherwort aerials (Leonurus cardiaca), Licorice root (Glycyrrhiza glabra), Black Cohosh root (Actaea racemosa (syn.
+Cimicifuga racemosa)), Burdock root (Arctium lappa), Alfalfa leaf (Medicago sativa), Borage aerials (Borago officinalis), Lady's Mantle aerials (Alchemilla vulgaris, A. xanthochlora), Nettle leaf (Urtica dioica)

 Rocky Mountain artesian spring water, organic gluten-free alcohol & vegetable glycerine.